ByHelyo/taby/README.md

 <h2>About</h2>

-`Taby` is a simple, lightweight tab switcher extension designed to optimize your browsing experience.
-Taby offers users an efficient way to navigate between tabs.
+`Taby` is a simple, lightweight tab switcher extension designed to optimize your browsing experience, available on Chrome and Firefox.
+Empowering users with efficient, mouse-free tab navigation through an intuitive command palette.

-`Taby` offers an intuitive command search palette, enabling swift switching to other open tabs simply by typing on the keyboard

 ### Supports: